top of page

 · Diversification of your investments as risk associated with one asset is resisted by the others.

-· Meeting of Financial needs as and when required-the redemption amount is credited in your bank account within one day to 3-4 days, depending upon the type of scheme until or unless it is a close ended scheme or ELSS where lock in period is 3 years or maturity.
+· Meeting of Financial needs as and when the redemption amount is credited to your bank account within one day to 3-4 days, depending upon the type of scheme until or unless it is a close-ended scheme or ELSS where the lock-in period is 3 years or maturity.

 Things to be kept in mind before investing: